c6o/docs/content/guides/kubernetes-quickstart.md

 > [!NOTE]
-> if you get this err: **"422 region has insufficient capacity for requested cluster"**,
+> if you get this error: **"422 region has insufficient capacity for requested cluster"**,
 > list the regions (see below) and select the highest number slug for that region.
 > (The sfo region has sfo1, sfo2, and sfo3 as of this writing, but at some point sfo4 may be required).